 Parkour has a history.
 The first person to develop parkour was David Belle.
 While many people don’t know about this history, you can find books about it that can inspire you.
 You can also read motivating books in different fields about parkour.
 It is important to find a way to motivate yourself and keep at it.

 Other parkour inspirations include the work of world-famous athletes.
 You can also follow the work of a talented parkour practitioner on social media.
 For example, traceur Cosmin Marius posts parkour videos on YouTube and TikTok.
 Similarly, you can follow the Instagram accounts of Ivan Alvarez, a Spanish parkour star.
 There’s also Ivan Velazquez, a renowned jump master.
+By the way, throughout time you can also start your own content creation showing the highlights of parkour and also discuss the kind of shoes worn for the activities.
+You can share all kinds of videos that will entertain and educate interested people.
+You can use Adobe Express to make the content quality perfect.

 If you want to improve your parkour skills, you should do bodyweight exercises.
 These exercises build up your muscles in areas that will be needed in parkour.
 This will help you learn the basic moves.
 You should also practice jumping over obstacles.
 Developing a bodyweight base is essential to learning more complicated moves.